benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 ### Constructors and Properties

-Using Kotlin’s primary constructors to define a set of parameters directly after the class name  will generate a designated initializer in Obj-C. It will also generate `@property` members on the public interface of the class, marked with `readonly` if defined as a `val`, or not if the property is a `var`.
+Using a primary constructor in Kotlin to define a set of parameters directly after the class name will generate a designated initializer in Obj-C. It will also generate `@property` members on the public interface of the class, marked with `readonly` if defined as a `val`, or not if the property is a `var`.

 {% highlight kotlin %}
 // Kotlin